 Here are our immediate next steps:

-1) upon receipt of Tom's report, we'll present the findings directly to CVC, pressuring them to alter their thinking about this historic property
+1) upon receipt of Tom's report, we'll present the findings directly to CVC, and hope they will change their minds about this historic property

 2) armed with Tom's report, we will propose to Heritage Halton Hills that the Fallbrook classification on the heritage registry be modified from 'listed' to 'designated' structure